 Students and parents should read the FBISD Dual Credit Student Contract carefully before enrolling in any dual credit course.

 Student and parents interested in this opportunity should contact their high school Counselor.
-Low or failing grades in any dual credit course can affect admission status and financial aid for any institution following high school graduation.
+Low or failing grades in any dual credit course can affect admission status and financial aid for anyinstitution following high school graduation.
 See Policies EHDD (LEGAL) and (LOCAL).
+Per Policy FEC (Attendance for Credit): a student in any grade level from kindergarten through grade 12 shall not be given credit or a final grade for a class unless the student is in attendance 90 percent of the days the class is offered.